3 1/8 In Decimal Form

 Understanding the Mathematical Principles

 The process of converting a fraction to a decimal relies on the fundamental concept of division.
-A fraction essentially represents a division problem.
-The numerator is the dividend (the number being divided), and the denominator is the divisor (the number we're dividing by).
+But a fraction essentially represents a division problem.
+Worth adding: the numerator is the dividend (the number being divided), and the denominator is the divisor (the number we're dividing by).
 Performing the division gives us the decimal equivalent.

 In the case of 1/8, we are dividing 1 by 8.
-The result, 0.125, represents the portion of the whole that 1/8 signifies.
+Which means the result, 0.
+In practice, 125, represents the portion of the whole that 1/8 signifies.
 Adding the whole number part (3) simply incorporates the additional whole units into the decimal representation.

 Long Division for a Deeper Understanding